faziok/fazio-app2/README.md

  *NOTES for input:

-    -The Serial Number must follow a format of A-xxx-xxx-xxx, where 'A' must be a letter, and 'x' may be a letter or number only.
+    -The Serial Number must follow a format of A-xxx-xxx-xxx, where 'A' must be a letter, and 'x' must be a letter or number.
     -The Name must be between 2 and 256 characters long -The value must be a number and be equal or greater than 0.
+    *An error message will be thrown in the format is incorrect

  *NOTE: Input fields will be set to default upon adding an item.*